plwodi/research-platform-docker/readme.md

-# Qiskit docker
+# Research platform docker

-Execute docker with all the Qiskit dependencies installed, and mounting your current folder/directory inside /qiskit/ folder in docker.
+Execute docker with some of the common data science and AI/ML dependencies installed, and mounting your current folder/directory inside /computer/ folder in docker.

 ## use